2002 Uruguay banking crisis

 The 2002 Uruguay banking crisis was a major banking crisis that hit Uruguay in July 2002.
-In this, a massive run on banks by depositors (most of them from neighboring Argentina) caused the government to freeze banking operations.
-The crisis was caused by a considerable contraction in Uruguay's economy and by over-dependence on Argentina (tourism, and construction boom), which experienced a strong phase of an economic meltdown itself in late 2001.
+The crisis unfolded after years of heavy dollarization since the 1950s when chronic inflation and weak confidence in the peso led Uruguayans to prefer U.S. dollars.
+This left the economy highly exposed to external shocks.
+Banks were mainly run by nonresident depositors on foreign banks which held 45 percent of deposits.
+Additionally, the crisis was caused by a considerable contraction in Uruguay's economy and by over-dependence on Argentina (tourism, and construction boom), which experienced a strong phase of an economic meltdown itself in late 2001.
 In total, approximately 1/3 of the country's deposits were withdrawn and five financial institutions were left insolvent.
+The value of the Uruguayan peso fell, losing nearly half of its value against the U.S. dollar in 2002.